 The purpose of the course itself is to introduce the systematic and scientific study of the behavior and mental processes of human beings and other animals.
 Included is a consideration of the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 Students also learn about the ethics and methods psychologists use in their science and practice.
 All students are required to take the AP Psychology examination in May.
+There is no prerequisite to this course.

-HEALTH (required for grad.)
+HEALTH (required for graduation)

-The Regulations for Establishing Standards for Accrediting Public Schools in Virginia specifies that students must earn 2 standard units of credit in Health and Physical Education in order to earn any type of high school diploma.
+The Regulations for Establishing Standards for Accrediting Public Schools in Virginia specifies that students must earn two standard units of credit in Health and Physical Education in order to earn any type of high school diploma.
 The Physical Education Program offers a variety of courses designed to meet individual needs and interests; however, the underlying purpose in all courses is to promote the concept of fitness and wellness for life.
 All courses will include aerobic exercises and strength training in addition to skills development in the specified sports and/or recreational activities.
 Two semesters of physical education are required for graduation.
-Unless there are unusual exceptions, 9th grade students should enroll in Health and Family Living and either Physical Education 9 or Weight Training 1.
+Unless there are unusual exceptions, 9th grade students should enroll in Health and Family Living and Physical Education 9 (unless recommended for Weight Training I).
 Likewise, in Grade 10, unless there are unusual exceptions, 10th grade students should enroll in Driver Education and Personal Health and Social Development and either Physical Education 10, Weight Training I, or Weight Training II.
 Any requests for an exception should first be discussed with your counselor.